 Gallica is an artisanal Napa producer focusing on limited production hand crafted wines, created by long time Napa Valley winemaker, Rosemary Cakebread.
-Rosemary did not grow up in a winemaking family – rather she was introduced to wine later.
-Because of her father’s work, Rosemary’s family moved locations fairly often.
-She attended school in Tokyo, Japan but then right before high school, her family moved from this thriving metropolis to “sleepy small town” USA – Petaluma.
+Rosemary did not grow up in a winemaking family; she told us that she was introduced to wine later in life.
+Because of her father’s work as a commercial pilot, Rosemary’s family moved locations fairly often.
+She attended school in Tokyo, Japan but then right before high school, her family moved from this thriving metropolis to “sleepy small town” USA, Petaluma.

-Early on, she had a strong interest in science – but at the same time, she has always also been interested in the creative outlet that being an artist offers.
-Winemaking certainly combines both art and science.
+Early on, she had a strong interest in science, but simultaneously, she has always also been interested in exploring the creative side of her character.
+And depending on who you talk to in the industry, winemaking combines both art and science.

-Fortuitously she was introduced to the Sebastiani Family (long time Sonoma County producers) and her first introduction to the wine industry was working on a bottling line for Sebastiani Family Winery.
+Fortuitously she was introduced to the Sebastiani family (long time Sonoma County producers) and her first introduction to the wine industry was working on a bottling line for Sebastiani Family Winery while in high school.
 Intrigued with the wine business she enrolled at the University of California, Davis.
-Upon graduating in 1979 with a degree in Viticulture and Enology, she took her first position in Napa – at Inglenook.
-This was a special time in the Napa Valley – a number of now well regarded winemakers graduated from UC Davis in the late 1970’s and early 1980’s and were just starting their careers in Napa including Heidi Peterson, Lee Hudson and John Kongsgaard, among others.
+Upon graduating in 1979 with a degree in Viticulture and Enology, she took her first position in Napa Valley at Inglenook.
+This was a special time in Napa Valley; a number of now well-regarded winemakers graduated from UC Davis in the late 1970s and early 1980s and were just starting their careers including Heidi Peterson, Lee Hudson and John Kongsgaard, among others.

-After working at Inglenook, Rosemary spent 16 years hand crafting wines for Spottswoode Winery.
-That is where we first discovered her wines a number of years ago and invariably when we are asked to recommend some of our favorite red wines in the Napa Valley, Spottswoode is always included in our recommendations.
+After working at Inglenook, through an introduction to the Novak family at Spottswoode from winemaker Tony Soter, Rosemary spent the next 16 years hand crafting wines for Spottswoode Winery.
+That is where we first discovered her wines many years ago; invariably when we are asked to recommend some of our favorite red wines in the Napa Valley, Spottswoode is always included on our always growing short-list.

-What is appealing about her winemaking style is Rosemary has always made wines with restraint, focusing on wines with excellent acidity, lower alcohol – all of which is important but sourcing from exceptional vineyards that have delicious flavor profiles.
-One of her goals with winemaking is to make wines that taste like the varietal inherent in its DNA – rather than manipulating or masking varietal qualities.
+What is especially appealing about her winemaking style, is Rosemary has always made wines with restraint, focusing on wines with excellent acidity rooted in ripeness but not over ripeness, resulting in lower alcohol and balanced wines.
+It is important to note that she sources her grapes from exceptional vineyards – resulting in wines with beautiful aromatics and flavor profiles.
+One of her goals with winemaking is to make wines that taste like the variety inherent to its DNA – rather than manipulating or masking varietal characteristics.

-She is a winemaker who is extremely involved in the vineyard side of winemaking – she works closely with vineyard managers and spends a fair amount of time in the specific vineyards where she sources fruit from.
+She is extremely involved in the vineyard side of winemaking; she works closely with vineyard managers and spends a fair amount of time in the specific vineyards where she sources fruit from.
 All fruit for her wine comes from the same vineyard blocks every year.
 The first vintage of Gallica was from 2007.